 Can I change my mind after I sign the loan closing documents for my second mortgage or refinance?
 What is the "right of rescission?"

 Yes.
-Even after you sign your mortgage closing documents, you may be able to change your mind.
+For certain types of mortgages, after you sign your mortgage closing documents, you may be able to change your mind.

-If you decide you want to rescind the transaction:
+If you decide you want to rescind a non-purchase money mortgage:

 - You can't rescind just by calling or visiting the lender.

-- Within 20 days after your lender receives your notice of rescission, all money or property you paid as part of the mortgage transaction must be returned to you.
-You must return any money or property that the lender has paid to you or has paid to others on your behalf.
+- Within 20 calendar days after your lender receives your notice of rescission, all money or property you paid as part of the mortgage transaction must be returned to you.

-Warning: Your right to rescind doesn't change your obligation to make payments on any of your other loans.
-Therefore, if you refinance and then rescind the refinance loan, you will still have to pay the original loan.
+Your right to rescind doesn't change your obligation to make payments on any of your other loans.
+If you refinance and then rescind the refinance loan, you will still have to pay the original loan.